QueenPM/kubejs-arena-addon/README.md

 ### Installation

-All you need to do is copy this folder's contents into your `kubejs` folder in your Minecraft instance.
+Copy this folder's contents into your `kubejs` folder in your Minecraft instance.

 ### ProbeJS